DiscoverAI/mobius-chair-python/README.md

     │   ├────── _SUCCESS
     │   ├── 0002                                # second version of transformation
     └── ...

-Metron is the python client for this versioning scheme, allowing you to easily find the latest, unprocessed version in a mobius-chair generated folder.

 ## Install
 Make sure you have pipenv and python 3.6.0 installed.